Kaze-Tsuki/Library-Manage-System/README.md

 - The Save system may stored no name user causing the available books more than the total books.

 - The Load system may not load the data correctly if the file is not in the correct format or if there are any errors in the data.

+- Sometimes OPENGL will not work properly, you may need to restart the system to make it work again.